ryanliulwy/cse15l-lab-reports/week_7.md

 **Keys Pressed:** `<ctrl + R> "javac" <enter>`, `<ctrl + R> "java " <enter>`

 I use `<ctrl + R>` to search for `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` in order to compile the jave files in the directory, typing in "javac" as the argument before hitting `<enter>` because, once again, anything less will return the wrong command.
-This is followed with `<ctrl + R> "java " <enter>` in order to actually run the tests with `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamples`.
+This is followed with `<ctrl + R> "java " <enter>` in order to actually run the tests with `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
 Note that there **must** be a space after "java" this time.
 Without the space, the search will match with the `javac` command we ran just before, since `<ctrl + R>` will try to return the most recent match.

 ## Step 7: Edit the code file to fix the failing test
 ![image](https://user-images.githubusercontent.com/110417482/221452169-36dc8bd5-d563-4622-9fa9-d1cb1488dfc4.png)